 It is likely you will now have received a telephone triage assessment with the Single Point of Access.
 Following which, it was identified the online service is the most appropriate care pathway for you.

 The online service provides the opportunity for you to access self-help interventions for anxiety, depression, stress and wellbeing.
 This can be accessed at a time and pace which is convenient for you and this is completely confidential.
 It will be your choice which topics you access as you may find only one or two of the areas helpful.
-Clinicians will available to provide telephone support for a period of 4 weeks from the date you received your letter / text message.
-This can be accessed on tel: 01253 951151 during the following hours:

 What to Expect: